 Brands with Samba TV include Sony, Sharp, TCL, Element, Sanyo, Toshiba, Westinghouse, Seiki and Philips.

-Samba TV itself doesn’t sell its tracking data directly.
+Samba TV claims it doesn’t sell its tracking data directly.
 Instead, advertisers and marketing firms pay them to send targeted ads to other connected gadgets in a home.

 The problem?
 The nitty-gritty details of its terms of service are only available online via browser or if you click through to another screen on your TV.

-If you’re totally creeped out by Samba TV’s data collection and you do want to opt-out, here’s how.
+If you’re totally creeped out by Samba TV’s data collection and want to opt out, here’s how.

-According to Samba TV’s website, you can opt-out of its smart TV services anytime by finding the option in a TV’s “Settings” page or within the “Interactive TV Service” user interface.
+According to Samba TV’s website, you can opt out of its smart TV services anytime by finding the option in your TV’s “Settings” page or within the “Interactive TV Service” user interface.